bartdebever/GD7/Portfolio/content/post/design-document/index.md

 You are a thief invading a jewellery for doing a heist.
 You've gotten your loot and need to go outside now but accidentally tripped an alarm.
-Guards have come and are pattrolling the area.
+Guards have come and are patrolling the area.
 It is now up to you to evade these guards and bring the treasure back home.

 ### Theme